jedlimlx/Quantum-Hydrodynamics/docs/introduction.md

 ## Path Memory

-This explains one of intriguing aspect of this system - hysteresis.
+This explains one of the intriguing aspects of this system - hysteresis.
 If you aren't familiar with the term, hysteresis means that the system's current state depends on its history.

 In this system, the droplet's past trajectory can affect its current position since the waves generated from previous bounces